-Our Constitution Be aware of Let us not repeat the helps us to imagine our past. mistakes of past. and build a better future for all.
+Be aware of our past.

-We, the people of South Africa;

-Recognise the injustices of our past;

-Honour those who suffered for justice and freedom in our land;

-Respect those who have worked to build and develop our country; and

-Believe that South Africa belongs to all who live in it, united in our diversity.
+We, the people of South Africa; Recognise the injustices of our past; Honour those who suffered for justice and freedom in our land; Respect those who have worked to build and develop our country; and Believe that South Africa belongs to all who live in it, united in our diversity.

-We therefore, through our freely elected representatives, adopt this Constitution as law of the Republic so as to-
+law of the Republic so as to-